Prethermalization in one-dimensional quantum many-body systems with confinement: Exact diagonalization in the few kinks subspace

 \section{Exact diagonalization in the few kinks subspace}

-Building on the stability of the fermions for exponentially long times, one can project the Hamiltonian \eqref{eq_2pt_H} within the few-fermions sector.
+Building on the stability of the fermions for exponentially long times, one can project the Hamiltonian of \eq{eq_2pt_H} within the few-fermions sector.
 In this way, by exact numerical integration of the few-fermion wavefunction, we can access very long timescales and explore prethermalization.

-While this strategy can be applied for arbitrary values of the transverse field by considering \eqref{eq_2pt_H} (generalized to many fermions), here, we focus on the small transverse field limit where the Hamiltonian is further simplified.
+While this strategy can be applied for arbitrary values of the transverse field by considering \eq{eq_2pt_H} (generalized to many fermions), here, we focus on the small transverse field limit where the Hamiltonian is further simplified.
 In this regime, the kinetic part reduces to nearest-neighbor hopping and the fermions are equivalently describing domain walls.
 Hence, let $\Psi(j_1,j_2,...,j_{2n-1},j_{2n})$ be the wave function labeling the state with domain walls between the lattice sites $j_{i}-1$ and $j_i$ and, without loss of generality, we consider the ordering $j_1<j_2<...<j_{2n}$, and periodic boundary conditions are assumed.
 Furthermore, we consider the false vacuum to be between the kinks $j_{2i-1}$ and $j_{2i}$.
 On this wave funtion, the Hamiltonian acts as \be [\hat{H}_\text{Kinks}\Psi](j_1,...,j_{2n})=\sum_{i=1}^{2n}-\hpe[\Psi(j_1,...,j_i+1,...,j_{2n}) +\Psi(j_1,...,j_i-1,...,j_{2n}) ]+\sum_{i=1}^{n}\chi |j_{2i-1}-j_{2i}|\Psi(j_1,...,j_{2n})\, . \ee Above, we neglect an overall unimportant constant and the hopping term should respect the hard core constraint $j_1<j_2<...<j_{2n}$.
 Since we are mostly interested in the scattering among mesons, we consider a translational invariant scenario: this allows us to further enhance the performance of the approach by removing a degree of freedom.

 For the sake of simplicity, we consider the case of global zero momentum, but the same method can be applied to the general case.
 It is convenient to use the position of the first domain wall as a reference coordinate and introduce new variables $s_i=j_{i+1}-j_1$.
 We denote with $\Phi(s_1,...,s_{2n-1})$ the wavefunction in the relative coordinates.
 In this case, the dynamics is